Palm Harbor, Florida: Palm Harbor Library

-History
+Library history

 Palm Harbor Library opened April 1, 1978, funded by a Municipal Service Taxing Unit (MSTU), and is the only library in the state of Florida funded by a MSTU.
 Ozona Elementary School teacher, Jeanette Malouf, noted that students did not have a library close enough to their homes to borrow books.
 The closest libraries at the time were the Dunedin Library and Tarpon Springs Library, both of which charged fees to members not living in their respective cities.
 Jeanette Malouf was the Vice President of the Palm Harbor Civic Club, which donated $400 as start-up for funding of the library.
-With donated books, and building supplies by various community members, the first floor of a home on 1205 Omaha Ave donated by Bill Honey was renovated into a small library, which led to the opening on April 1, 1978.
+With donated books, and building supplies by various community members, the first floor of a home on 1205 Omaha Ave. donated by Bill Honey was renovated into a small library.

 The Palm Harbor Library ran entirely on volunteers, which formed the group, the Palm Harbor Friends of the Library Inc. on December 18, 1979.
 The Palm Harbor Friends of the Library elected officials in 1980, where Jeanette Malouf was named director of the library.
 The library continued to run on community donations and fundraisers and their semi-annual book sales.
-With 10,000 volumes the library moved to historical Palm Harbor Methodist Church on 12th Street in Old Palm Harbor in December of 1980.
-By 1982 the library volumes had doubled to 20,000 and served over 2,000 families within the community, and also acquired a new service of accessibility through the donation of a large print section in memory of Lea Gibbons.
+With 10,000 volumes, the library moved to historical Palm Harbor Methodist Church on 12th Street in Old Palm Harbor in December 1980.
+By 1982, the library volumes had doubled to 20,000 and served over 2,000 families within the community, and also acquired a new service of accessibility through the donation of a large-print section in memory of Lea Gibbons.
 As the library continued to grow, it needed more space.
-The Florida State Library opened up a grant for public libraries of $200,000 to be included 1984-85 budget.
-Palm Harbor Library encountered 2 issues in qualification for the grant, one was it could only be made to a government agency, and at the time Palm Harbor was unincorporated, but Pinellas County Administrator, Fred Marquis, supported their application.
-The second issue, was the community must match the grant of $200,000, which Pinellas County donated 8 acres of 6th Street, counting for $100,000, and the rest must be raised.
+The Florida State Library opened up a grant for public libraries of $200,000 to be included 1984–85 budget.
+Palm Harbor Library encountered two issues in qualification for the grant; the first was that it could only be made to a government agency (and at the time Palm Harbor was unincorporated), but Pinellas County Administrator Fred Marquis supported their application.
+The second issue was that the community must match the grant of $200,000, which Pinellas County donated 8 acres of 6th Street, counting for $100,000, and the rest must be raised.
 Ultimately, the grant was vetoed by Governor Graham on June 30, 1983, due to funding and denied tax raises by legislation.